Your 10-second guide to today's Australian consumer sentiment report

 - A reading of 100 is deemed neutral, meaning the number of optimists and pessimists is equal.
 A figure above 100 indicates optimists outnumber pessimists while a figure below 100 suggests pessimists outnumber optimists.

-- Interestingly, the bounce in the headline sentiment index was driven entirely by high income earners.
-Sentiment among those earning above $80,000 soared, masking weak readings for low and middle income earners.
+- Other sentiment gauges such as ANZ-Roy Morgan consumer confidence index and NAB business survey recorded large bounces in response to Turnbull becoming prime minister.

-- Given the separate ANZ-Roy Morgan weekly consumer confidence index bounced handsomely yesterday, it suggests that a similar outcome might arrive in the Westpac-MI survey today.
-While the former is weekly, not monthly like the latter, it’s likely that both were conducted around the same time period.
+- As seen in yesterday’s ANZ-Roy Morgan consumer confidence survey, recent gains in stocks and the Australian dollar may also help to underpin confidence in October.

-The survey will be released at 10.30am AEDT.
+Westpac will release the survey at 10.30am AEDT.
 Business Insider will have full coverage as soon as the data drops.

 Business Insider Emails & Alerts